dougeby/IntuneDocs/intune/find-primary-user.md

 | Android | Android Corporate-Owned, Dedicated devices | None | Not applicable |

 ## Primary user and Azure AD device owner
-In some cases the Intune primary user may be different from the Azure AD Device’s **Owner** property that is viewable under **Devices** > **Azure AD Devices**.
+In some cases, the Intune primary user may be different from the Azure AD Device’s **Owner** property that is viewable under **Devices** > **Azure AD Devices**.
 The Azure AD Device owner is added during a device’s registration into Azure Active Directory.

 ## Next steps
 [Manager your Intune devices.](device-management.md)